-A corporation is treated resident under Austrian domestic tax law, if it has its statutory seat or place of effective management in Austria.
-To determine the place of effective management that place is decisive, where the important decisions for the management of the company are taken and prepared.
+A corporation is treated resident under Austrian domestic tax law, if it has its registered seat or effective place of management in Austria.
+The effective place of management is the place where the day-to-day management decisions (the actual and legal acts that are part of the ordinary course of business) of the company are taken and prepared.
 The vast majority of double taxation conventions concluded by Austria determines residence using the effective place of management as a tie-breaker; Austria has not followed Art 4 of the MLI with its new rules for dual resident companies.

 Transparent entities (partnerships) are not regarded as taxpayers in Austria.
-Therefore the income is allocated proportionately to the direct or indirect partners being individuals or corporations.
+Therefore their income is allocated proportionately to the direct or indirect partners being individuals or corporations.